 The fact that you did not use a properly qualified installer could lead to your being deemed to be responsible for the accident.

-Find Out Which Tasks That Need A Professional
+Find Out Which Tasks Need A Professional

 Before, you start a task, pause, and ask yourself if you need the help or advice of a professional.
-Go online and look for articles like this one to help you to decide.

 Can you legally do the work?